excellalabs/docker-workshop-2/README-Kubernetes.1.md

 ## Common Objects

+### Manifest (configuration) files

-* Manifest (configuration) files:  Written in YAML or JSON, these files describe the desired state of your application in terms of Kubernetes API objects.
+Written in YAML or JSON, these files describe the desired state of your application in terms of Kubernetes API objects.
 A file can include one or more API object descriptions (manifests).

+### Pods

-* Pods: This is the basic unit for all of the workloads you run on Kubernetes.
+This is the basic unit for all of the workloads you run on Kubernetes.
 It is a wrapper around a group of one or more containers with shared storage, network and a specification for how to run.
 It represents processes that would run on the same server in the pre-container world.
 Pods do act like a single server.

-**DIVE DEEPER**
+  **DIVE DEEPER: Pods**

   The motivations for pods include:

   - simplfying application deployment and management
   - resource sharing and communication.

   Containers in a pod:

   - should be very tightly coupled
   - run on the same node and share Linux namespaces and cgroups
   - share a network namespace, communicate via localhost within the pod and share an IP address and port space
   - can communicate using standard inter-process communications like SystemV semaphores or POSIX shared memory
   - not recommended to put multiple application tiers in the same pod, as they often are scaled and distributed independently

   Colocation (co-scheduling), shared fate (e.g. termination), coordinated replication, resource sharing, and dependency management are handled automatically for containers in a pod.

   Common uses of multi-container pods are sidecar containers (helpers to the main container, often an application container):

   - content management systems, file and data loaders, local cache managers, etc.
   - log and checkpoint backup, compression, rotation, snapshotting, etc.
   - data change watchers, log tailers, logging and monitoring adapters, event publishers, etc.
   - proxies, bridges, and adapters
   - controllers, managers, configurators, and updaters

+### Services

-* Service: By itself, a Deployment can’t receive traffic.
+By itself, a Deployment can’t receive traffic.
 Setting up a Service is one of the simplest ways to configure a Deployment to receive and loadbalance requests.
 Depending on the type of Service used, these requests can come from external client apps or be limited to apps within the same cluster.
 A Service is tied to a specific Deployment using label  selection.

-  - Services have a cluster-wide IP, DNS name and port
+Services have a cluster-wide IP, DNS name and port

+### Deployments

-* Deployment:  The most common way of running X copies (Pods) of your application.
+The most common way of running X copies (Pods) of your application.
 Supports rolling updates to your container images.

-*Additional concepts*
+### Additional concept

 * Master - normally doesn't run containers, but the key Kubernetes services
 * Nodes - non-master servers that run containers (in pods)